Baking Vegan Muffins with My Toddler

 Preheat your oven to gas mark 4 (180º C / 350º F).

-Blend the chia seeds to a fine powder.
+Blend the flax seeds to a fine powder.
 In a small bowl, mix the powdered chia seeds with 6 tablespoons water.
 Cover and refrigerate for 15 minutes.

 Roughly chop the chocolate and melt.

 Place all ingredients to the blender and blitz until smooth.
 Scrape the sides of the blender and blend for another 10 seconds to ensure all ingredients are fully incorporated.